Scientific Research Red Light Therapy

 • Population: 20 healthy adults.

-• Intervention: Single-session 830 nm tPBM.
+• Intervention: One session of 830 nm transcranial PBM.

-• Type: Experimental crossover study.
+• Study type: Experimental crossover study.

 5. Bragato EF et al. (2023) — LED Mask RCT protocol including sleep as outcome